GalateaPolymorph/fanslib/plan-frontend.md

 - Command palette is fast and searchable
 - Component props / types / API is the same as legacy components

-### Phase 5: Utility & Specialized (Week 4-5)
+### Phase 5: Utility & Specialized (Week 4-5) ✅ COMPLETE

 **Priority:** Low - Nice to have

 **Components to Implement:**
-43. ScrollArea
+43. ✅ ScrollArea
-44. Collapsible/Accordion
+44. ✅ Collapsible/Accordion
-45. Resizable
+45. ✅ Resizable
-46. Sidebar
+46. ✅ Sidebar
-47. GridContainer
+47. ✅ GridContainer
-48. Logo
+48. ✅ Logo
-49. LoadingOverlay
+49. ✅ LoadingOverlay
-50. Sticker
+50. ✅ Sticker

 **Acceptance Criteria:**
-- Component props / types / API is the same as legacy components
+- ✅ Component props / types / API is the same as legacy components
-- All components have Storybook stories
+- ✅ All components have Storybook stories
-- All components are documented in Storybook
+- ✅ All components are documented in Storybook

 ---